ybribri/template-for-HTML/README.md

 ```

 * It refreshes all the templates of not only **values** but also **if, if else, for, forEach, switch, while.. blocks**.
-* HTML tags inside template statements will be rendered accordingly.
+* HTML elements and CSS styles with template statements will be rendered accordingly.

 #### **Argument**
 * This argument is optional.